Carmel Violent Crimes Defense Attorneys

 Fighting Homicide, Aggravated Battery & Battery with Deadly Weapon Charges in Carmel & Valparaiso!

-Violent crimes are seen as the most serious criminal offenses in Indiana.
-Since they involve harm, and in some cases, death, the state will work hard to put violent criminals behind bars and off the streets.
+Violent crimes are considered the most serious criminal offenses in Indiana.
+Because they involve harm, and in some cases, death, the state will work hard to put violent criminals behind bars and off the streets.
 If you’re facing a violent crime involving homicide, aggravated battery or battery with a deadly weapon, you must act quickly and retain seasoned representation.

 Don’t face your violent crime accusations without a dedicated advocate on your side.
 Prosecutors are already strategizing how to put you in jail.

-I, Attorney Eric Blankenship, can defend your freedom and future from start to finish.
-As a former prosecutor myself, I have a well-rounded understanding of how both sides of the courtroom work and can utilize my knowledge to strengthen your case.
-My ability to predict how the state could attack you will come in handy because I can devise effective defense strategies ahead of time, meaning you won’t be caught off guard in the courtroom.
+At Blankenship Law, LLC, our Carmel violent crimes lawyers can defend your freedom and future from start to finish.
+Attorney Eric Blankenship is a former prosecutor and has a well-rounded understanding of how both sides of the courtroom work.
+We can utilize our knowledge to strengthen your case.
+Our ability to predict how the state could attack you will come in handy.
+We can devise effective defense strategies ahead of time, meaning you won’t be caught off guard in the courtroom.

 Homicide is the killing of one human being by another human being.

 To call a death a homicide, the state must prove two things:

 - A human being who was once alive is now dead.

 - The death was caused by the act of another human being.